The Rise of Cannabis Trademark Infringement Lawsuits

 The Legal Grounds

 Starbucks argued that the Starbuds logo and name could confuse consumers, infringing on its well-established trademark.
-The case highlighted how trademark laws protect brands from dilution and consumer confusion.
+The case highlighted how cannabis logo trademark disputes are treated seriously under intellectual property law, protecting brands from dilution and consumer confusion.

 The Outcome

-The lawsuit ended with Starbucks winning the case, forcing the cannabis company to rebrand and pay hefty legal fees.
+The lawsuit ended with Starbucks winning the case, forcing the cannabis company to rebrand your cannabis business and pay hefty legal fees.
 This case serves as a warning for other cannabis businesses considering similar tactics.

 Better Made vs. Cannabis Companies